 The Construction Equipment Association is the trade association that represents the UK construction equipment sector.

 Government and industry are investing around £1 billion over the next 10 years in an Advanced Propulsion Centre to research, develop and commercialise the next generation of low carbon technologies.
 The APC helps forge partnerships between those who have good ideas and those who can bring them to market.
 The services provided by the APC will enable projects which provide profitable growth and sustainable opportunities for the partners involved and contribute to the UK’s economic prosperity.
 This investment has the potential to secure up to 30,000 jobs currently linked to producing engines and it will create many more in the supply chain.

-The Office for Low Emission Vehicles (OLEV) is a team working across government to support the early market for ultra-low emission vehicles (ULEVs).
-They are providing over £900m to position the UK at the forefront of ULEV development, manufacture and use.
+The Office for Zero Emission Vehicles (OZEV) is a team working across government to support the transition to zero emission vehicles (ZEVs).
+They are providing support for the take-up of plug in vehicles, as well as funding to support chargepoint infrastructure across the UK.
 This will contribute to economic growth and will help reduce greenhouse gas emissions and air pollution on our roads.

 Innovate UK is the UK’s innovation agency looking to accelerate economic growth by stimulating and supporting business-led innovation.
 They are positioning the UK to be a global leader in innovation and a magnet for innovative business which can apply technology rapidly, effectively and sustainably to create wealth and enhance quality of life.